diced/zipline-docs/docs/configuration.md

 npm install mssql --save
 ```

+## Meta
+These are the meta tags that will change your title & description, to be shown on link previews and such.

 ## Core
 These are the core configuration options, like your `secret` and `port`.
 See more [here](/docs/config/core)